Laws

 Conway's Law:

-In every organization there will always be one person who knows
+In every organization there will always be one person who knows what is going on.

 This person must be fired.